 After a day of physical activity, warm up your sore muscles in the barrel-shaped forest sauna

-A five-course dinner is included every night and the freshest ingredients are used to highlight both the area and the season.
+Every night, a five-course dinner is included, and the freshest ingredients highlight the area and the season.
 The dishes are elegantly served and as colourful as they are tasty.
-The breakfast buffet is also something to look forward to, with a wide variety of healthy and delicious choices suiting all tastes – vegan or not.
+The breakfast buffet is also something to look forward to, with a wide variety of healthy and delicious choices to suit all tastes—vegan or not.

-By the way, it’s not only the food that is plant-based, organic and locally sourced.
-The furniture, duvets, toiletries and the rest of the hotel are eco-friendly, too.
-LA VIMEA gets its wood from the local area and sources it sustainably.
-The hotel uses as little plastic as possible and relies on green energy including solar power.
+By the way, the food is not only plant-based, organic, and local produced.
+The furniture, duvets, toiletries, and the rest of the hotel are eco-friendly.
+LA VIMEA gets its wood from sources its wood sustainably and sources it sus little plastic as possible and relies on green energy, including solar power.

 Spending a weekend (or longer) at LA VIMEA in Italy is soothing for both body and soul.